dzuk-mutant/blockchain/info/faq.md

 ### Shouldn't there be people around who can challenge these hateful ideologies?

 Yes, but it's not everyone's responsibility.
-Especially not the responsibility of those who are normally victimised by hate groups (and for whom someone in a hate group would be inclined not to listen to anyway).
+Especially not the responsibility of those who are normally victimised by hate groups (and for whom someone in a hate group wouldn't listen to anyway).

 If you have the energy and faculties (and know enough about what you're doing) to occasionally put yourself around these kinds of people (especially if you're white, straight, cis, male, etc.) and provide alternative narratives or an alternative voice, then by all means do.